tlpackus/Pig-Dice/README.md

 Expect (yourFunctionName("given input")).toEqual("expected output");

 Describe: Player()
-Test: "It will create Player instances with Name, GameScore, TurnScore and Id properties"
+Test: "It will take a name argument and create Player instances with Name, GameScore, and TurnScore.
+The name argument will be the value of the name property."
-Expect: (let player1 = new Player().toEqual(Player { Name: "", GameScore: 0, TurnScore: 0}));
+Expect: (let player1 = new Player("Michael").toEqual(Player { Name: "Michael", GameScore: 0, TurnScore: 0}));

 ## Known Bugs